Oppenheimer (film): Theatrical

 In March 2022, Universal Pictures halted the release of its titles in Russia, joining other major American film distributors in the boycott against the country following its invasion of Ukraine in February 2022.
 Oppenheimer had also been banned by Russia's Ministry of Culture, which had refused to license screenings of the film, stating that it did not meet their goals of "preserving and strengthening traditional Russian spiritual values".

 The film was not released in Japan until eight months after its initial global release.
 Variety noted the controversial reputation in Japan due to the atomic bombings of Hiroshima and Nagasaki.
 A Universal spokesperson said that "plans have not been finalized in all markets".
 American films are often released in Japan a few months after the initial theatrical release.
-In December 2023, the independent Japanese film distributor Bitters End announced that it would theatrically release the film in 2024, as Universal's distributor in Japan Toho-Towa opted not to release it.
+In December 2023, independent Japanese film distributor Bitters End announced that it would theatrically release the film in 2024, as Universal's distributor in Japan Toho-Towa opted against releasing it.
 The film was later released by Bitters End in Japan on March 29, and during its first three days, it was ranked as the country's highest grossing foreign film after making 379.3 million yen ($2.5 million) at the box office.